 Copyright

-In addition we would also request permission to reproduce any parts of the article on our web pages – we aim to reproduce some of the main articles at about a third length.
+In addition, we would also request permission to reproduce any parts of the article on any of our web properties and apps.
 We also request permission to reproduce material in our advertising brochures.

-In addition, for administrative convenience we would suggest that you allow us to give minor copyright clearances, that is give permission to teachers to photocopy articles for class use; to local societies to reproduce articles in their local magazine; to the Talking Newspaper for the Blind to reproduce articles on a tape recorder, and any other minor requests.
-Finally, if in 10 years time you have left archaeology, no longer subscribe to Current Archaeology and cannot be found, we then wish to be able to give copyright permission to any subsequent researcher.
+For administrative convenience we would suggest that you allow us to give minor copyright clearances, that is give permission to teachers to photocopy articles for class use; to local societies to reproduce articles in their local magazine; to the Talking Newspaper for the Blind to reproduce articles on a tape recorder, and any other minor requests.

 In all these cases it is assumed that no money changes hands: if a fee is offered, we will of course contact you and pass the relevant part of the fee on to you.